lazu-ardi/odin-recipes/README.md

 # odin-recipes
-Recipe website with pure HTML
+Recipe website with pure HTML and CSS